autorope/donkeycar/docs/guide/host_pc/setup_windows.md

 2. Native
 3. Windows Subsystem for Linux (WSL) - Experimental

-If you are unfarmilar or concerned about the way that you install Donkey Car, please use option 1 above.
+If you are unfamiliar or concerned about the way that you install Donkey Car, please use option 1 above.

 ## Install Donkeycar on Windows (miniconda)